Best Scavenger Hunt Clue Ideas

 Secret Code Clues

 These clues are a little more challenging, so they are probably best for kids age 10 and up.
 Go to Festisite.com, click on "Maze" at the top right and insert your clue.
-The site gives you a PDF of your maze that you can print out, like this one:
+The site gives you a PDF of your maze that you can print out, like the one above.

 Draw a line with a highlighter from the start of the maze to the end.
 When you are finished, read the highlighted message.